-The Corporation has established a corporate governance system that defines its approach to environmental, social and governance ("ESG") matters.
+The Corporation has established a corporate governance system that defines its approach to ESG matters.
 The Board, directly and through its standing committees, works with management to develop fundamental policies and establish strategic objectives that preserve and enhance the sustainability of the business and value of the Corporation.
 The Board has oversight of ESG and health and safety matters including the responsibility to review programs and strategies and identify critical issues and risks.

-Frontera's ESG governance system involves guidelines, policies, management systems and frameworks that ensure that the company's priorities are incorporated into the corporate documents including the following:
+Frontera's ESG governance system involves guidelines, policies, management systems and frameworks that ensure that the Corporation's priorities are incorporated into the corporate documents including the following:

 - Sustainability Policy: This policy defines clear commitments to work in harmony with the environment, to ensure the health and the well-being of the Corporation's employees and the sustainable development of communities, among others. - HSEQ (Health Safety and Environmental Quality) Policy: This policy defines the Corporation's commitment to maintaining safe and healthy working conditions, prevent and manage emergencies and promote the continuous improvement of its processes. - Social Investment Framework: The Corporation's social investment framework, which includes the Social Investment and Community Aid Policy, is based on the identification of socio-economic indicators and basic needs in areas where the Corporation operates and focuses on the design and implementation of projects related to education, economic development and overall quality of life.
 The Corporation implements projects through collaborative efforts in a manner that encourages local community engagement and involvement and aims to protect, respect, preserve and strengthen traditional practices and cultural heritage.
-The Social Investment Framework comprises three investment lines: i) Quality of Life; ii) Inclusive Economic Development; and iii) Education.
+The Social Investment Framework comprises three investment lines: (i) Quality of Life; (ii) Inclusive Economic Development; and (iii) Education.

-Environmental Management: The Corporation aims to achieve a culture of value creation through the implementation of environmental standards that empower its operation to generate benefits for society, ecosystems, and biodiversity in the areas of operation.
-The environmental compliance strategy is comprised of four programs intended to minimize environmental impacts and respond to the needs and expectations of the Corporation's various stakeholders: i) Climate Action; ii) Life on Land; iii) Clean Water and Sanitation; and iv) Responsible Consumption and Production.
+• Environmental Management: The Corporation aims to achieve a culture of value creation through the implementation of environmental standards that empower its operation to generate benefits for society, ecosystems, and biodiversity in the areas of operation.
+The environmental compliance strategy is comprised of four programs intended to minimize environmental impacts and respond to the needs and expectations of the Corporation's various stakeholders: (i) Climate Action; (ii) Life on Land; (iii) Clean Water and Sanitation; and (iv) Responsible Consumption and Production.

 The Corporation has put in place a series of digital tools, analytics and dashboards that are driving its ESG insights, has implemented guidelines and management systems to ensure compliance with all applicable law, and has most recently embedded ESG into the Corporation's risk management framework.
-In addition, in 2018, the Corporation received recertification of its integrated management system under ISO 9001, ISO 14001 and OHSAS 18001 standards, which certify that the Corporation has implemented requirements related to quality operational and corporate policies to define key commitments regarding the environment and the health and safety of its stakeholders.